 - 16% of high school students report they drank alcohol for the first time before age 13.

 To do so leaves a child vulnerable.
 Dr. Paula Rauch, a consultation child psychiatrist at Massachusetts General Hospital says many parents recall their own drinking as teens and remain silent on the issue.
-“They ask themselves, ‘How can I judge my child’s behavior?
+“They ask themselves, ‘How can I judge my child’s behaviors?
 I wasn’t perfect.’
 But that robs their children of a mature guide, one who confronts the distortion that bad things can only happen to other people.”

 In our Words Can Work® trainings, conducted in communities nationally, educators and prevention specialists confirm that parents’ denial is an obstacle to keeping kids safe.
 Research shows that young people who learn at home about the risks of drugs, including alcohol, are less likely than peers to experiment with or use substances.